structr/structr-android-client/README.md

 structr Android Client
 ======================

-Use these classes to create an Android client which connects to a structr REST API.
+The classes in this repository enable you to connect to a structr REST server from your Android App, even with SSL.
+- Asynchronous connectors to keep the user interface responsive while loading data in the background
+- Serialization and Deserialization with GSON
+- Use @Expose annotation to map POJO fields to structr REST output
+- ...